 Once across the river, the pioneers discovered that their problems had only just begun.
 Through a rough, perilous, uncharted wilderness the group made its way.
 Remarkably, no lives were lost.
 In fact, two babies were born.
 After long months of hard work and deprivation, the party reached the San Juan River.
 Though several miles short of their goal, the determined but weary travelers founded their new home at the current site of Bluff, Utah.
 A journey that was to have taken six weeks took six months instead.
 The Hole-in-the-Rock Road continued to be used as the primary link between Bluff and the established settlements to the west for several years.
 It was eventually abandoned in favor of a better route.

 Most of the original Hole-in-the-Rock trail is visible today and is listed on the National Register of Historic Places.
-It remains a silent monument to the faith and tenacity of those first Mormon pioneers.
+It remains a silent monument to the faith and tenacity of those first LDS pioneers.

 Exploring The Trail